Melania Trump: Public image

 Melania limits her interactions with the public, creating a public image heavily influenced by speculation.
-Trump has been seen by the American public as the first foreigner first lady.
-The only other first lady to be born outside of the United States, Louisa Adams, had an American father.
+Because Louisa Adams, the only other first lady to be born outside of the United States, had an American father, Trump has been seen by the American public as the first foreigner to become first lady.

 First tenure as first lady

 In her first tenure as first lady, Trump worked to protect her privacy as first lady, and her staff was instructed not to answer any questions about her whereabouts at a given time.
 With limited information, commentators have portrayed her as being a reluctant companion to her husband or as a woman who has no independence of her own.
 Several incidents during her husband's presidency led to rumors that she had a secret animosity toward her husband, such as her delay in moving to the White House and allegations that he had committed adultery.
 The rumors led to popular use of the hashtag #FreeMelania by those who believed them.
 Though she disliked the idea that people saw her as helpless, Melania found the campaign amusing.
 This became less common by 2020 as she had become more publicly associated with the role of first lady.
 She is often seen as cold by the public, though people who interact with her describe her as a warm presence.

 As with previous first ladies, Trump's fashion was heavily scrutinized, and particularly expensive pieces were criticized.
 More than other first ladies, her fashion was scrutinized in the context of her past as a fashion model and her marriage to a billionaire.
 She did her own clothes shopping, but she was assisted by designer Hervé Pierre, hair stylist Mordechai Alvow, and make up artist Nicole Byrl.
 When preparing for speeches, she dedicated more attention to her physical appearance than content or delivery, which her staff felt affected her ability to promote her causes.
 Despite her experience in fashion, she disliked that it was such a major aspect of news coverage about her as first lady.